cortezjl/MyWorkWeek/readme.md

 * Tomcat's JDBC Realm Authentication
 * Admin role: create/read/update/delete any data.
 An administrator user will need to be able to enter the users that can access the system and some info about the employees such as date of birth, dates of employment and their role(s)

-* User role: create timeoff request,  edit data they have entered previously *Manager role: create, edit or view weekly schedule, view time off requests for any employees
+* User role: create time off request,  edit data they have entered previously *Manager role: create, edit or view weekly schedule, view time off requests for any employees
 * All: view their time off requests

-*Database
+* Database
     * MySQL
     * Store user, roles and user_roles data
-    * Store all time off requests and week week schedules
+    * Store all time off requests and  weekly schedules
 * ORM Framework
 * Hibernate 5
 * Dependency Management